More content, more devices, same price. That's what Hulu announced this week regarding their Hulu Plus subscription service after

-For more on the update, hit the break.
+For the full press release, hit the break.

-For more on the ruling, follow the break.
+For more on the lawsuit and what it means for users, hit the break.